selfup/selfup.github.io/README.md

       }

-      - The fix was: "background-size: cover !important;" -This makes it a bit large, but it looks fine for now
+      - The fix was: "background-size: cover !important;"

+        - This makes it a bit large, but it looks fine for now

+--Update 4:

+    Fixed All issues!
+Page load is acceptable on Phones.
+      - Great on iPad/Nexus 7/MacBook (Air, Pro)/Linux Laptop/Windows Laptop
+        - Getting the hang of this!